 Welcome to my personal homepage!
 I am an Associate Professor in Space Plasma Physics at UCL’s Mullard Space Science Laboratory (MSSL) and the Head of Group of the MSSL Space Plasma Physics group.
 I study the behaviour of plasmas across our solar system.
 These plasmas include the solar wind, the solar corona, plasmas around planets in the solar system, and the plasma in Earth’s geospace environment.
-My work is located at the intersection between the analysis of spacecraft data, theoretical plasma physics, numerical simulations, and the development of new space missions and instruments.
+My work is located at the intersection between theoretical plasma physics, numerical simulations, the analysis of spacecraft data, and the development of new space missions and instruments.

 My research in heliophysics is important for the comprehension of solar-terrestrial relations and space weather, which pose a serious threat to humans and to our technology both in space and on the ground.
 I am working towards a physics-based understanding of space plasmas that enables successful and accurate predictions of this hazard.
-Space weather impacts spacecraft operations, human aviation and spaceflight, power grids, communication and navigation systems, the finance sector, and ground transportation.
+Space weather impacts spacecraft operations, aviation and spaceflight, power grids, communication and navigation systems, the finance sector, and ground transportation.

 You can find more details about my research here or directly in my list of publications.